electronicayciencia/ATECC608-Tools/README.md

 - `aes_decrypt`: AES128 decrypt a block using a key in a given slot.
 - `aes_encrypt`: AES128 encrypt a block using a key in a given slot.
 - `check_mac`: Issue a Check MAC command that can also be used to authorize a key.
+- `derivekey`: Create a new key from a parent, itself and tempkey.
 - `gendig`: Issue a gendig-data command with the specified slot.
 - `load_tempkey`: Load TempKey with a given value.
 - `mac`: Generate a MAC of the TempKey + Slot Key